hasura/ndc-typescript-deno/README.md

 Top level exported function definitions with `pure` tag will be made available as functions, and others as procedures, which will become queries and mutations respectively.

-Return types should be inferred.
+* Return types are inferred

-Parameters should be inferred and named after their input parameter names.
+* Parameters are inferred and named after their input parameter names.

-Simple scalar, array, and object types should be supported.
+* Simple scalar, array, and object types should be supported
+* Exceptions can be thrown

 Limitations: